 We may be required to undertake customer due diligence on you, persons acting on your behalf and other relevant persons such as beneficial owners and controlling persons.
 We may not be able to begin acting, or continue acting, for you until this is completed.
-We use a specialist third party service provider, First AML, to assist us with these obligations and the fee will be dependent on the type of entity and the number of verifications involved.
+We use a specialist third party service provider, to assist us with these obligations and the fee will be dependent on the type of entity and the number of verifications involved.

 To ensure our compliance and yours, we may be required to provide information about you, persons acting on your behalf or other relevant persons to government agencies.
 There may be circumstances where we are not able to tell you or such persons if we do provide information.

 Please ensure that you and/or any of the persons described previously, are aware of and consent to this.
 It is important to ensure that all information provided to us is accurate.
 If the information is not provided or considered by us to be potentially inaccurate, misleading, or in contravention of any law, we may terminate or refuse to enter into an engagement.

 Conflicts of Interest

 We have procedures for dealing with situations where the interests of two or more clients may conflict.
 If a conflict of interest or potential conflict of interest arises, we will consult with you about the best way to resolve the matter.
 In some circumstances we may be able to act for other clients whose commercial or legal interests differ from yours.
 However, we will not act without your consent for any other client where that client’s instructions:

 - are substantially related to any active matter on which we are working for you, or

 - involve confidential information which we hold on your behalf that would disadvantage you if disclosed to the other client and there is a real risk that the personnel within our firm who would act for that other client would obtain that information.Electronic Services and Communication